CraftsmenLtd/BloodConnect/.github/pull_request_template.md

 Fixes #
+Used when the changes in the pull request directly address the issue.

 Resolves #
+Used when the changes in the pull request indirectly resolve another issue.

 - [x] Does not depend on other PRs
 - [ ] Depends on other PR being merged first: #